jonathan-almeida1993/CourseRater/README.md

 # CourseRater

-The CourseRater system is project for the course CS 561: Software Engineering Methods at Oregon State University.
+The CourseRater system is a course project for CS 561: Software Engineering Methods at Oregon State University.

-This project would give us an hands-on experience of working in team, and following the AGILE practice.
+This project would give us an hands-on experience of working in a team, and following the AGILE practice.

 Contributors: